 - Place ice wrapped in a washcloth on your nose to help slow the bleeding.

-- Call your doctor if the bleeding gets worse or if it does not stop after 30 minutes.
+- Contact your provider if the bleeding gets worse or if it does not stop after 30 minutes.

 When to Call the Doctor

 Contact your provider if you have any of these symptoms:

 - A lot of bleeding from your mouth or gums